 The contribution of this paper is a time optimization algorithm of a broker in scheduling a BoT application in auction-based PS allocation systems.
-The aim of this algorithm is to minimize the total run time of a user application in order to satisfy a given deadline.
+The aim of this algorithm is to minimize the total run time of a user application in order to meet a given deadline.
 The second objective is to reduce the total cost spent, only if the deadline can be reached.
-However, the deadline set by the user is not a hard or fixed deadline.
-It mainly acts as a guideline to the broker to adjust its bidding valuation dynamically, rather than use the same or maximum bid throughout.